-GLA biologists Jillian Stephens and Stephanie Cashin visited the site on March 30, 2022, to conduct focused plant surveys.
-This survey was conducted in accordance with accepted botanical survey guidelines (CDFW 2018, CNPS 2001, Nelson 1984, USFWS 2000).
+GLA biologist Jillian Stephens visited the site on March 9, April 13, and May 31, 2022, to conduct focused plant surveys.
+The surveys were conducted in accordance with accepted botanical survey guidelines (CDFW 2018, CNPS 2001, Nelson 1984, USFWS 2000).
 As applicable, surveys were conducted at appropriate times based on precipitation and flowering periods.
-An aerial photograph, a soil map, and/or a topographic map were used to determine the community types and other physical features that may support sensitive and uncommon taxa or communities within the Study Area.
+An aerial photograph, a soil map, and/or a topographic map were used to determine the community types and other physical features that may support sensitive and uncommon taxa or communities within the Project site.
 Surveys were conducted by following meandering transects within target areas of suitable habitat.
 All plant species encountered during the field surveys were identified and recorded following the above-referenced guidelines.
 A complete list of the plant species observed is provided in Appendix A. Scientific nomenclature and common names used in this report follow Baldwin et al. (2012), and Munz (1974).